reshmabidikar/reshmabidikar.github.io/2019/05/java-8-lambda-expressions-explained.md

 ### Passing around code as arguments

-Lamda expressions are anonymous functions.
+Lambda expressions are anonymous functions.
 They allow you to pass code as method arguments.
 So consider the following code snippet:

 ````